Leslie Newman, PhD

 Biography

-Dr. Newman’s teaching responsibilities in the Bachelor of Science in Pharmaceutical Sciences (BSPS) program include teaching in and directing the first of a two-course sequence, Molecules to Medicines I: an Integrated Approach to the Pharmaceutical Sciences.
-Dr. Newman has also developed and expanded courses dealing with drug use in American culture, substance use disorder, and pharmacogenomics which are offered university-wide through the General Education (GE) program.
+Dr. Newman teaches in and directs the first of a two-course sequence, Molecules to Medicines I: an Integrated Approach to the Pharmaceutical Sciences in the Bachelor of Science in Pharmaceutical Sciences (BSPS) program and has developed and expanded courses dealing with drug use in American culture, substance use disorder, and pharmacogenomics which are offered university-wide through the General Education (GE) program.
+In the Doctor of Pharmacy program, Dr. Newman teaches a graduate elective on the neurobiology of addiction.

 Education